WHAT IS PRA?

 Personalized Retirement Accounts are different than target date funds in several areas:

-- Accumulation risk: Can reduce risk and improve reward for a given level of equity exposure, as compared with target date funds, by being responsive to an individual participant’s situation
+Can reduce risk and improve reward for a given level of equity exposure, as compared with target date funds, by being responsive to an individual participant's situation.

-- Asset aggregation: Able to easily incorporate outside personal and household assets and incomes to receive more precise asset allocation and participant communications
+Able to easily incorporate outside personal and household assets and incomes to receive more precise asset allocation and participant communications.

-- Retirement income focus: Individualized reporting and tools convey progress toward meeting individual retirement income goals and advice on improving retirement readiness for each participant
+Individualized reporting and tools convey progress toward meeting individual retirement income goals and advice on improving retirement readiness for each participant.

 Personalized Retirement Accounts (PRA) explained

 This short video shows how PRA creates customized investment portfolios designed to help defined contribution plan participants reach their specific retirement income goals.